 Another important issue of the centre is the development and design of a modern and interdisciplinary teaching concept in the fields of molecular and cellular biomedicine at the Faculty of Medicine and the Faculty of Biological Sciences.

-The CMB comprises the Institute for Molecular Cell Biology and the Institute for Biochemistry and Biophysics, which includes the Professorship of Biochemistry, the Professorship of Biophysics, and the Professorship of Cell Biology, as well as the Sepsis Research Group.
+The CMB comprises the Institute for Molecular Cell Biology and the Institute for Biochemistry and Biophysics, which includes the Professorships of Biochemistry, Biophysics, Cell Biology, and Molecular Genetics (FLI), as well as the Sepsis Research Group.